-International Centre for Reproductive Health Kenya (ICRHK) and The Bill & Melinda Gates Institute for Population and Reproductive Health at The Johns Hopkins Bloomberg School of Public Health.
-Performance Monitoring for Action (PMA) Agile Kenya (Nairobi) Round 1: Youth Respondent-Driven Sampling Survey (YRDSS).
+International Centre for Reproductive Health Kenya (ICRHK); and the Bill & Melinda Gates Institute for Population and Reproductive Health at the Johns Hopkins Bloomberg School of Public Health.
+Performance Monitoring for Action (PMA) Agile Kenya (Nairobi) Round 1: Youth Respondent-Driven Sampling Survey (YRDSS) (Version 1.0).
 2019.
-Nairobi, Kenya and Baltimore, Maryland, USA. https://doi.org/10.34976/b49t-sa47
+Kenya and Baltimore, Maryland, USA. https://doi.org/10.34976/b49t-sa47

 The PMA Agile Kenya (Nairobi) Youth Respondent-Driven Sampling Survey (YRDSS) was conducted using respondent-driven sampling (RDS) methodology, a chain-based recruitment method that begins with purposefully selected seeds.
 Seeds are non-randomly selected members of the survey population who initiate the RDS recruitment process.
 Seeds were given three outgoing coupons to distribute to three peers who met the study inclusion criteria.
 Towards the end of study enrollment, coupon distribution tapered, with the final study participants receiving zero outgoing coupons.
 Coupons were identifiable by sequential numbers which linked recruits to their recruiters, enabling creation of recruitment chains.

 The target sample size of the study was 1300 participants.
 Eligible seeds and participants were unmarried adolescents aged 15-24 years who had resided in Nairobi county for at least one year prior to enrollment.
 Participants completed an initial intake form to confirm eligibility (Coupon Manager Form) and the study questionnaire.
-PMA Agile YRDSS-Abidjan data collection occurred from June to August 2019.
-The final analytic sample of PMA Agile YRDSS-Nairobi is 1353 eligible participants who have both a Coupon Manager Form and a Questionnaire.
+PMA Agile YRDSS-Nairobi data collection occurred from June to August 2019.
+A total of 1356 eligible participants completed both a Coupon Manager Form and a Questionnaire.